Zio-4/Zio-4/README.md

 - 🏙️ I am located in the Bay Area in California
 - 🧑🏻‍🎨 I love working on fun and creative apps
 - 🌎 I've traveled to 11 countries
-- 🌲 I love any kind of outdoor activities
+- 🌲 I love outdoor activities
 - ⚡ Fun fact: I speak 🇵🇱 Polish fluently and love

 ### Code snippet